-August is a busy time in Universal Orlando, but there are not many scheduled events.
+August is a busy time at Universal Orlando, but there are not many scheduled events.
 Most crowds flock to Universal Orlando to ride the rides and enjoy the attractions at this time of year as they get in their last chance at a vacation before school starts.

 Some music programs like Velvet Sessions at the Hard Rock are ongoing, and you can catch the nightly fireworks show, "Universal 360: A Cinesphere Spectacular," at Universal Studios each evening in August.